SecretX33/AutomaticWeaponRemoval/README.md

 **Q:** Your addon is awesome, but I really miss an UI (User Interface), couldn't you add one?

 **A:** Yes and no. I am by no means a "professional add-on developer" of some sort, I made this addon for fun, and to help my guild.
-I don't know how to make an add-on interface, but I can research it, if you guys really want one let me know and I'll make one.
+I don't know how to make an add-on interface, but I can research it, if you guys really want one let me know, and I'll make one.

 ## Reporting issues